 You just purchased your brand new hearing aids.
 They look great.
 Your audiologist carefully explained how to care for them, how to keep them safe from the family dog and since you wear eyeglasses, mentioned hearing aid clips for glasses.
-You brought them home without the hearing aid clips for glasses because you thought maybe you should get used to them before purchasing accessories such as hearing aid clips for glasses.
+You brought them home without the hearing aid clips for glasses because you thought maybe you should get used to them before purchasing any accessories.

 You were right and things are going well.
 So well, you decide to wear them on your next fishing trip.
 You think to yourself, “my glasses get in the way of wearing the hearing aids a bit, but that’s okay, they’ll be fine.”
 You even purchased the 2 year Certificate for Loss and Damage protection from the audiology clinic.
 If something does happen to your hearing aids, then at least you’re covered.

 You get out on the boat and get splashed by some water on your eyeglasses.
 As you take them off to wipe the water away, your hearing aid comes off as well and goes straight into the water.
 This happens more than you think!

 When you call your audiologist to make an insurance claim, you’re told, “you can make a claim, but the deductible will be $650”.
 The loss and damage certificate rarely offers full coverage and replacement of a lost hearing aid.

 Prevent the stress of damaged and/or lost hearing aids with Ear Gear.

 They have been selling hearing instrument armor since 2005 all over the world.
 The acoustically transparent spandex sleeve fits right over the hearing instrument to protect it from damage and loss.